SAP/ewm-cloud-robotics/README.md

 ## Get involved
 You are welcome to join forces with us in the quest to increase the number of warehouse orders & tasks fulfilled by 🤖!
 Simply check the [Contribution Guidelines](CONTRIBUTING.md).

-## License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
-This file is licensed under the Apache Software License, v.2 except as noted in the [LICENSE file](LICENSE).